wolfSSL/wolfssl/zephyr/README.md

       remote: wolfssl
 ```

+If you are using the Nordic nRF Connect SDK with Zephyr, the sdk-nrf manifest
+file is located at: `vX.X.X/nrf/west.yml`.
+On OSX the default installation
+location for the nRF Connect SDK is at `/opt/nordic/ncs/vX.X.X`.

 Update west's modules:

 ```bash
 west update
 ```

-Now west recognizes 'wolfssl' as a module, and will include it's Kconfig and CMakeFiles.txt in the build system.
+Now west recognizes 'wolfssl' as a module, and will include it's Kconfig and
+CMakeFiles.txt in the build system.

+If using the Nordic nRF Connect SDK, to get access to a terminal with west
+tool access, open "nRF Connect for Desktop", then "Toolchain Manager",
+and finally next to the SDK version you are using click the drop down arrow,
+then "Open Terminal".

-## Build & test
+## Build and Run wolfCrypt Test Application

-build and execute wolfssl_test
+build and execute `wolfssl_test`

 ```
 cd [zephyrproject]